Dkaishu/chuckx/README.md

 =====
 [中文文档](/README-zh.md)

-Chuck is a simple in-app HTTP inspector for Android OkHttp clients.
+Chuck is a simple in-app HTTP inspector that depends on Androidx for Android OkHttp clients.
 Chuck intercepts and persists all HTTP requests and responses inside your application, and provides a UI for inspecting their content.

 As you can see, this repository is forked from [jgilfelt/chuck](https://github.com/jgilfelt/chuck), which is a great library and helped me a lot, but the original repository seems to have stopped being maintained, so I migrated it to **Androidx**, and continue to maintain it.